JuliaAI/MLJ.jl/docs/src/composing_models.md

 Let's start with an elementary illustration in the learning network we just exported using Method I.

-All learning networks that make deterministic (respectively, probabilistic) predictions export to models of subtype `DeterministicComposite` (respectively, `ProbabilisticComposite`), Unsupervised learning networks export to `UnsupervisedComposite` model subtypes.
-So our `mutable struct` definition looks like this:
+The `mutable struct` definition looks like this:

 ```@example 7
 mutable struct WrappedRegressor2 <: DeterministicComposite